cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 Validators can use the auto-restart option to prevent unecessary downtime during the upgrade process.
 The auto-restart option will automatically restart the chain with the upgrade binary once the chain has halted at the proposed upgrade height.
 With the auto-restart option, validators can prepare the upgrade binary in advance and then relax at the time of the upgrade.

+## Migrating app.toml

+With the update to `v0.43`, new server configuration options have been added to `app.toml`.
+The updates include new configuration sections for Rosetta and gRPC Web as well as a new configuration option for State Sync.
+Check out the default [`app.toml`](https://github.com/cosmos/cosmos-sdk/blob/release/v0.43.x/server/config/toml.go) file in the latest version of `v0.43` for more information.

 ## Example: Simapp Upgrade

 The following example will walk through the upgrade process using `simapp` as our blockchain application.
 We will be upgrading `simapp` from v0.42 to v0.43.
 We will be building the upgrade binary ourselves and enabling the auto-restart option.

-*Note: In this example, we will be starting a new chain from `v0.42.6`.
+*Note: In this example, we will be starting a new chain from `v0.42`.
 The binary for this version will be the genesis binary.
 For validators using Cosmovisor for the first time, the binary for the current version of the chain should be used as the genesis binary (i.e. the starting binary).
 For more information, see [Cosmovisor](../run-node/cosmovisor.html).*

 ### Initial Setup

-From within the `cosmos-sdk` repository, check out `v0.42.6`:
+From within the `cosmos-sdk` repository, check out the latest `v0.42.x` release:

 ```
-git checkout v0.42.6
+git checkout release/v0.42.x
 ```

-Build the `simd` binary for `v0.42.6` (the genesis binary):
+Build the `simd` binary for the latest `v0.42.x` release (the genesis binary):

 ```
 make build